Evaluating LLM-Based Regression Test Generation: Experimental Design

 \subsubsection{Prompt Synthesizer}

-The first component of \toolname is the \emph{Prompt Synthesizer}, which generates a domain-specific prompt for the LLM to create the test input.
-Given the testing target, which is the software and the commit under test, and optionally some feedback from a previous iteration, the prompt synthesizer constructs the prompt for the LLM, which includes the task description, commit information, and the attempt history.
+The \emph{Prompt Synthesizer} generates a domain-specific prompt for the LLM to create the test input.
+Given the testing target (i.e., the software and the commit under test) and optionally some feedback from a previous iteration, the prompt synthesizer constructs the prompt for the LLM, which includes the task description, commit information, and the attempt history.